Terms of Reference

 ITAC is comprised of:

-• Two external senior leaders with corporate business experience and ideally familiarity with IT system implementations in large, complex organisation(s)
+• Two to three external senior leaders with relevant corporate business experience and ideally familiarity with IT system implementations in large, complex organisation(s).

 Terms of Appointment: